Planning a few days to Krabi makes you feel like you’re way too short on time to do everything on your Thailand itinerary.

 Sitting on the southwest coast of mainland Thailand, Krabi province is quickly becoming a tourist hotspot, thanks to its breath taking beaches and stunning views on the limestone cliff in the Andaman sea.

 The area offers so much diversity when it comes to ambience, whether you’re looking for a bustling city or a hippie beach lodges.
 On top of this, you’ll be spoilt for choice with the activities on offer, from rock climbing, temples, exploring the geology of the area or simply becoming a beach bum!

 If you have any energy left after your adventures during the day, the excitement continues long into the night in many of the vibrant bars and nightclubs Krabi has to offer.

 If you don’t have time to read the whole articles, here’s some great tours you can join to guarantee a fun time in Krabi:

 That’s not all though!
 Continue reading to find out what else you can do in Krabi.

 New to Krabi?
-We’ve written this compact Krabi guide to show you the best areas to stay, restaurants you don’t want to miss and many more tips for your visit to Krabi!
+Our compact Krabi guide shows you the best areas to stay, restaurants you don’t want to miss and many more tips for your visit to Krabi!